pulumi/docs/pulumi-hugo/themes/default/content/docs/reference/service-rest-api/_index.md

 ---
-title: "Pulumi Service REST API"
+title: "Pulumi Cloud REST API"
-meta_desc: An overview of the Pulumi Service REST API for querying Organization, Stack, State, etc. information.
+meta_desc: An overview of the Pulumi Cloud REST API for querying Organization, Stack, State, etc. information.
 menu:
   reference:
     weight: 4
 ---

-The Pulumi Service REST API is used by the Pulumi CLI to query and interact with state information, history, stack tags, etc. This API is available for end users to integrate into their own automation use cases.
+The Pulumi Cloud REST API is used by the Pulumi CLI to query and interact with state information, history, stack tags, etc. This API is available for end users to integrate into their own automation use cases.

 {{% notes "info" %}}
-While the Pulumi Service REST API is used by the Pulumi CLI and the console, Pulumi makes no guarantees about changes that might affect backwards compatibility or cause breaking changes.
+While the Pulumi Cloud REST API is used by the Pulumi CLI and the console, Pulumi makes no guarantees about changes that might affect backwards compatibility or cause breaking changes.
 {{% /notes %}}

 ## Endpoint URL

-For the Managed Pulumi Service (i.e. [app.pulumi.com](https://app.pulumi.com/)), API endpoints are prefixed with the following url:
+For the Managed Pulumi Cloud (i.e. [app.pulumi.com](https://app.pulumi.com/)), API endpoints are prefixed with the following url:

 ```
 https://api.pulumi.com
 ```

-If you are using [Self-Hosted Pulumi Service](/docs/guides/self-hosted/), then use the configured endpoint for the [Pulumi API component](/docs/guides/self-hosted/components/api#api-service) (e.g. `https://api.pulumi.example.com`).
+If you are using [Self-Hosted Pulumi Cloud](/docs/guides/self-hosted/), then use the configured endpoint for the [Pulumi API component](/docs/guides/self-hosted/components/api#api-service) (e.g. `https://api.pulumi.example.com`).

 ## Authentication